spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-product-offer-cart-feature-integration.md

 ---
-title: Product Offer + Cart feature integration
+title: Marketplace Product Offer + Cart feature integration
 last_updated: Dec 17, 2020
-description: This integration guide provides steps on how to integrate the Product Offer + Cart feature into a Spryker project.
+description: This integration guide provides steps on how to integrate the Marketplace Product Offer + Cart feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Product Offer + Car feature into a Spryker project.
+This document describes how to integrate the Marketplace Product Offer + Car feature into a Spryker project.

 ## Install feature core
-Follow the steps below to install the Product Offer + Cart feature core.
+Follow the steps below to install the Marketplace Product Offer + Cart feature core.

 ### Prerequisites